-The combination of sharp increases in food prices starting in 2008 and continued volatility, together with the rapid expansion of land use for biofuels and growing concerns over climate change have led to a growing demand for land in emerging-economy countries.
-This has prompted many governments and development partners to increase their efforts to address land tenure and resource governance issues in developing countries.
+These spikes, combined with the rapid expansion of land use for biofuels and growing concerns over climate change, led to a growing demand for land in emerging-economy countries.
+Land was often acquired at large scales from people in rural settings by various international and domestic private and public investors in countries with weak land governance.
+This prompted many governments and development partners to increase their efforts to address land tenure and resource governance issues in these countries.

-One of the most celebrated results of this effort was the endorsement in May 2012 of the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT) by the Committee on World Food Security (CFS).
-The VGGT are the first internationally negotiated and agreed soft-law instrument on the governance of land tenure.
-Established in 2013, the Global Donor Working Group on Land has been a key player in advocating the use of the VGGT, as well as in supporting dialogue spaces where land and development experts can share their lessons on the implementation of the VGGT.
-The Group also strongly advocated a substantial role of tenure issues in the Agenda 2030 and praised the inclusion of land indicators under Goals to alleviate poverty, to enhance gender equality and to promote sustainable cities and communities.
+A landmark result of this effort was the endorsement of the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries, and Forests in the Context of National Food Security (VGGT) by the Committee on World Food Security (CFS) in 2012.
+The VGGT is the first internationally negotiated and agreed soft-law instrument on the governance of land tenure.